Friday, June 21, 2024

 Hoping-for-a-Name (alias “Johnson”)

-Then after a short while of living with us, this quiet Dog emitted an assertive bark as she ran toward the door.
-Someone had rang and Janowitz had decided to protect her new “lifestyle”.
+Then after a short time of living with us, this quiet Dog emitted an assertive bark as she ran toward the door.
+Someone had rang the bell and Janowitz had decided to protect her new “lifestyle.”
 She became the best home-invasion deterrent there is: a Dog with a deep, threatening, persistent bark that would scare any would-be intruder.
 She got so good at it that she “intuited” approaches well before we could see or hear anything.

 Not surprisingly, her voracious apetite never abated.
 Food was not chewed but Hoover-sucked and although she was done long before the other Dogs, she never challenged their bowls, which having been starved to near death would have surprised no one.

-Janowitz's "revenge" like Holocaust survivors, was living well.
+Like Holocaust survivors, Janowitz's "revenge" was living well.
 Given a chance she may have licked the hands that tortured her.
-To this day, I would starve the culprits to death.
+To this day, I would starve the culprits to death in a filthy dark basement.

 Saturday, June 24, 2023